 In practice, let’s say you’ve tuned your guitar to DADGAD to play some Kashmir.
 When you pick the first D string, a non-chromatic tuner would tell you to tune it up to E, because that’s the standard tuning which the tuner recognizes.
 A chromatic tuner would tell you whether the D is flat, sharp, or on point.
 In this case, the choice of the note is completely on you.
 This also means that you have to memorize the tunings that you want to use.

 The third category is the strobe tuners.
-These work same as chromatic tuners, but have much greater accuracy.
+These work the same as chromatic tuners but have much greater accuracy.
 Chromatic tuners’ limit is the chromatic scale, and they tune relative to the nearest semi-tone.
 Strobe tuners are only limited by their internal frequency generator.
 This generator serves as a reference frequency, so a strobe tuner shows even the slightest deviation from it.
 This deviation you see in the movement of the rotating strobe disc.

 People seem to like their accuracy in a tuner.
-In reality, there’s rarely need for a tuner that’s accurate beyond the standard accuracy.
+In reality, there’s rarely a need for a tuner that’s accurate beyond the standard accuracy.
 This is around +/- 1 cent.
 To put things into perspective, one cent is one hundredth off a semitone (or a fret on your guitar).

-For example, the Peterson StroboClip HD has the alleged accuracy of 0.1 cents.
+For example, the Peterson StroboClip HD has an alleged accuracy of 0.1 cents.
 This is one-thousandth of a semitone.
 In other words – this is something an average person would in no way ever notice.
 It’s pretty much pointless, and only a marketing strategy.
-It sounds like a cool thing to have, but it not necessary.
+It sounds like a cool thing to have, but it is not necessary.

 If you’re curious whether you should worry about each cent, I recommend this article by Hank Wallace – What Do Guitar Tuner Accuracy Specs Mean.
 Hank explains that a guitar changes pitch influenced by the temperature of the instrument and environment.
 So, there’s no need for such accuracy, when you think about it.